-- 1. Consider calibration needs when designing survey changes. - Ideally, apply existing and new methods side-by-side for an appropriate period of time. - If full side by side comparisons are not feasible due to time or budget constraints, conduct representative side by side comparisons that measure the scale and magnitude of potential biases and enables evaluating each method change before full implementation or replacement of existing methods. - Pilot studies should be distributed according to a valid statistical design to address known variation in survey estimates, rather than applied to a single area or year that may not be representative of the fishery - Use simulations (sample new data to simulate old method) to develop understanding of potential impacts from method changes. - Consider interactions with previous changes and maintain access to original estimates, to avoid "calibrating calibrations". - Consider impacts on stock assessment, monitoring and management activities prior to implementing changes in survey methods.
+1. Consider calibration needs when designing survey changes.

+- Ideally, apply existing and new methods side-by-side for an appropriate period of time. - If full side by side comparisons are not feasible due to time or budget constraints, conduct representative side by side comparisons that measure the scale and magnitude of potential biases and enables evaluating each method change before full implementation or replacement of existing methods. - Pilot studies should be distributed according to a valid statistical design to address known variation in survey estimates, rather than applied to a single area or year that may not be representative of the fishery - Use simulations (sample new data to simulate old method) to develop understanding of potential impacts from method changes. - Consider interactions with previous changes and maintain access to original estimates, to avoid "calibrating calibrations".